alemarchandbladetips/sandbox/libraries/HX711/README.md

 #### Should

-- add examples
-- optimize the build-in **ShiftIn()** function to improve performance again.
 - investigate read()
   - investigate the need of yield after interrupts
-  - investigate blocking loop at begin of read()
+  - investigate blocking loop at begin => less yield() calls ?
-- why store the gain as \_gain while the iterations m = 1..3 is used most
-  - read() less code (changes from explanatory code to vague)
-  - very small performance gain.
-  - code moves to both get/set_gain() so footprint might rise.

 #### Could

 - test different load cells
 - make enum of the MODE's
-- move code to .cpp
+- add examples
   - example the adding scale
   - void weight_clr(), void weight_add(), float weight_get() - adding scale
+- decide pricing keep/not => move to .cpp
+- add **setRate()** and **getRate()**
+  - optional?

 #### Wont

+- why store the gain as \_gain while the iterations m = 1..3 is used most
+  - read() less code
+  - **changes from explanatory code to vague**
+  - very small performance gain.
+  - code moves to both get/set_gain() so footprint might rise.

+## Support

+If you appreciate my libraries, you can support the development and maintenance.
+Improve the quality of the libraries by providing issues and Pull Requests, or donate through PayPal or GitHub sponsors.

+Thank you,